brian-watkins/elm-spec/runner/karma-elm-spec-framework/README.md

     client: {
       // Optional elm-spec configuration
       elmSpec: {
-        // Only scenarios tagged with one of these tags will be executed
+        // Only scenarios tagged with one of these tags will be executed.
+        // If no tags are supplied, then only scenarios with no tags will be executed.
         // By default, this is []
         tags: [ 'fun' ],